influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/kapa-and-chrono.md

 which should already be bound to both Kapacitor and Chronograf.
 To define an Influx Database in Kapacitor see the [Getting Started](/kapacitor/v1.4/introduction/getting_started/) or the [Configuration](/kapacitor/v1.4/administration/configuration/#influxdb) guides.
-To define an Influx database in Chronograf see [InfluxDB Setup](/chronograf/latest/introduction/getting-started/#influxdb-setup) in the Chronograf documentation.
+To define an Influx database in Chronograf see [InfluxDB Setup](/chronograf/v1.3/introduction/getting-started/#influxdb-setup) in the Chronograf documentation.

-### Adding Kapacitor instances
+### Add a Kapacitor instance

-**To add a Kapacitor instance to Chronograf:**
+To add a Kapacitor instance to Chronograf:

-1. In the left navigation bar, click the **Configuration** cog-wheel icon.
+1. In the left navigation bar click the **Configuration** cog-wheel icon.
 A list of InfluxDB sources is loaded.
 <br/><br/><img src="/img/kapacitor/chrono/Configuration01.png" alt="conifguration-open" style="max-width: 225px;" />
 1. Locate the InfluxDB source in the list and in the right most column under the